 Q. I’ve been with my partner 7 years; we have two daughters age 4 and nearly 6.
-Life has become a series of routines we perform every day, as if on autopilot – I take care of the children, house, cleaning, food shopping and cooking as well as an almost full time job; he works long hours and cuts the grass when I remind him.
+Life has become a series of routines we perform every day, as if on autopilot – I take care of the children, house, cleaning, food shopping and cooking as well as a full time job; he works long hours and cuts the grass when I remind him.
 We don’t laugh or talk or do anything spontaneous like we used to before we had children.

 I’ve asked him if he’s having an affair and he explodes into a rage, saying how could I think he would do such a thing when we have 2 lovely daughters and when would he find the time.

-Before the lockdown it was easier to manage because he worked away in the week so we only had two days together at the weekend.
+Before the pandemic it was easier to manage because he worked away in the week so we only had two days together at the weekend.
 Sundays was always our family day.
 I made sure everything was done so he didn’t have to be burdened and I made allowances for him being tired, needing to recharge before heading off again early Monday morning.

 It doesn’t make him exempt from taking responsibilities for home and family